stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Selector.md

     pure init
 ```

-In a second step: We select, which application to start by pattern
+In a second step, we choose the example app to start by pattern
-matching on the `AppEv` event fired from the `<select>` element:
+matching on the `AppEv` event fired by the `<select>` element:

 ```idris
   changeApp : Controller ST AppEv